docker-flow/docker-flow-proxy/articles/service-mode.md

 > If you are a Windows user, please run all the examples from *Git Bash* (installed through *Docker Toolbox*).

 Please note that *Docker Flow: Proxy* is not limited to *Docker Machine*.
-We're using as a easy way to create a cluster.
+We're using it as an easy way to create a cluster.

 ### Setup